The Electric Loog is a small, electric 3-string guitar kit designed to make it fun and easy to play music. Read more

 You can even search online for regular guitar tabs and use them to play on a Loog too: simply ignore the *extra* strings and place your fingers exactly as shown in the chord diagrams.

 YOUR VERY OWN ELECTRIC LOOG GUITAR!
-In the future, the Electric Loog Guitar will sell for $200 so this is a cool way of both supporting the project and getting your hands on an Electric Loog before anyone else and at a special price.Estimated delivery:Add $30 USD to ship outside the US
+In the future, the Electric Loog Guitar will sell for $200 so this is a cool way of both supporting the project and getting your hands on an Electric Loog before anyone else and at a special price.Estimated delivery:Ships anywhere in the world

 - (30 days)